atayuksel97/WFSample/docs/docfx_project/articles/considerations.md

 # Considerations

 Each action's score is calculated by calculating scores of all of its considerations and then multiplying them with each other.
-Considerations are defined in code or Blueprint by deriving from `UAICoonsideration` class.
+Considerations are defined in code or Blueprint by deriving from `UWFCoonsideration` class.

 After defining a consideration, you can add it to actions of a Behavior asset.
 To add considerations to actions